FilipeChagasDev/PyMCSL/docs/index.rst

 Welcome to PyMCSL's documentation!
 ==================================

-PyMCSL (Python Monte Carlo Simulation Library) is a package designed to facilitate the implementation of Monte Carlo simulations.
-PyMCSL creates multi-step simulation environments, handling internally with running the simulations and compiling the results and enabling Monte Carlo simulations to be implemented with clean and easy to understand code.
+Since Monte Carlo simulations can be cumbersome to implement, I created this library to make it easier for you to implement Monte Carlo simulations in Python.
+PyMCSL (Python Monte Carlo Simulation Library) is a library that provides ready-made simulation environments, dealing internally with the execution of the simulation steps, with the registration of the variable states and with the obtaining of the results.
+The programmer who uses PyMCSL to develop his simulations only needs to worry about creating functions to define the behavior of the stochastic system.

 Articles and tutorials
 ----------------------